oehrlis/oci-sec-ws/doc/9x96-Appendix-F_Manual_Lab_Users.md

-Allow group grp-oci-sec-ws-lab-00 to use virtual-network-family in compartment OCI-SEC-WS-LAB-00 Allow group grp-oci-sec-ws-lab-00 to manage load-balancers in compartment OCI-SEC-WS-LAB-00 Allow group grp-oci-sec-ws-lab-00 to manage security-lists in compartment OCI-SEC-WS-LAB-00
+Allow group grp-oci-sec-ws-lab-00 to use virtual-network-family in compartment OCI-SEC-WS-LAB-00 Allow group grp-oci-sec-ws-lab-00 to manage load-balancers in compartment OCI-SEC-WS-LAB-00 Allow group grp-oci-sec-ws-lab-00 to manage security-lists in compartment OCI-SEC-WS-LAB-00 Allow group grp-oci-sec-ws-lab-00 to manage vcns in compartment MGB-OCI-SEC-WS-LAB-00
 ```